OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Orestia.md

 ### 1. **Overview**

-Orestia is the southernmost realm of the Shattered Kingdoms, often asserting its distinction from the fractured region by claiming that the Shattered Kingdoms truly begin north of the Mesoramus Range.
-This self-perception has led Orestia to actively avoid the internal conflicts and power struggles that plague its northern neighbors, though it frequently finds itself entangled in the schemes and ambitions of Mesokini, its closest neighbor.
+Orestia is the southernmost realm of the Shattered Kingdoms, often asserting its distinction from the fractured region by claiming that the Shattered Kingdoms truly begin north of the [[Mesoramus Range]].
+This self-perception has led Orestia to actively avoid the internal conflicts and power struggles that plague its northern neighbors, though it frequently finds itself entangled in the schemes and ambitions of [[Mesokini]], its closest neighbor.
 The kingdom’s terrain is dominated by expansive, semi-fertile plains that rely heavily on the winter runoff from the Mesoramus Range to sustain agriculture and livestock, making its fortunes closely tied to the land’s delicate balance.

 ### 2. **Geography**